immutant/immutant.org/news/2015-02-09-announcing-2-beta2.md

 ## Get It

 There is no longer any "installation" step as there was in 1.x.
 Simply add the relevant dependency to your project as shown on [Clojars].
+See the [installation guide] for more details.

 ## Get In Touch